On the Fourier analysis of the Einstein-Klein-Gordon system: Growth and Decay of the Fourier constants: Introduction

 From the Einstein equations, one can derive an additional equation, namely the momentum constraint

 and now \eqref{originalwaveequation} can be written as

 where

 is the operator which governs linearized perturbations of AdS solution.
-The solutions to the eigenvalue problem $L[f] = \omega^2 f$ subject to Dirichlet boundary conditions on the conformal boundary $\mathcal{I}=\{x=\frac{\pi}{2}\}$ fall into the hypergeometric class and hence can be found explicitly.
-For a rigorous definition of the spectrum, see the Appendix in the work of Bachelot \cite{MR2430631}.
+The solutions to the eigenvalue problem $L[f] = \omega^2 f$ subject to Dirichlet boundary conditions on the conformal boundary $\mathcal{I}=\{x=\pi /2 \}$ fall into the hypergeometric class and hence can be found explicitly.
+For a rigorous definition of the spectrum as well as for the definition of the domain in which the linearized operator is self-adjoint, see the work of Bachelot \cite{MR2430631}.
 Specifically, the eigenvalues read

 and eigenfunctions are weighted Jacobi polynomials,